 The U.S. Census Bureau has the estimated population of Delaware at over 885,000, by far one of the least populated states.
-However small Delaware might be it is surrounded by many states and cities that have great needs for computer forensic examiners.
+However, it is surrounded by many states and cities that have great needs for Delaware computer forensics examiners.

 Throughout the state of Delaware many boot camps have been available in the past as well as training sessions provided by the University of Delaware Police.
 Computer forensics has become a very important necessity in today’s world, and those in the field of computer forensics in Delaware are doing everything they can to embrace and nourish its growth.